Code-Institute-Submissions/conundrum/README.md

 - One of the more frustrating issues was keeping track of a score.
 Originally if the user answered the question correctly, I expected a count to += 1.
 When the answer was submited ("POST") the count would increase to 1.
 However when the page redirected ("GET") the count would reset back to 0.
 - My next idea was adding "1" to a count.txt file and reading the length when a question was answered correctly, but this became a problem when multiple users were playing.
-It would affect the scores and questions other
--users had where using the same points sheet.
+It would affect the scores and questions other users had when using the same points sheet.
 - I had seen on another project that score(count) was recorder in the endpoint.
 I used this method for most of my project when building it.
 I wasn't really happy with this method because I could cheat by manually entering a score in the endpoint, which would end up on the leaderboard.
 - While searching through the slack forum, other students were wrting about sessions and user sessions.
 I looked more into this and found that sessions would keep a count.